a photo of a man on. his smartphon entering a pin code

 Previously, researchers at Newcastle University in the UK were able to accurately predict a smartphone's pin codes using sensors about 70 percent of the time.
 Researchers at NTU Singapore say they've upped that — hitting 10,000 four-digit combinations every time.

-Malicious apps installed on smartphones, and recording this sensor data, could then theoretically use the information to hack into devices.
-NTU Singapore researchers suggest using pin codes with more than four digits — and back up systems such as facial or fingerprint authentication.
+Malicious apps installed on smartphones and recording this sensor data could theoretically use the information to hack into devices.
+NTU Singapore researchers suggest using pin codes with more than four digits and backup systems such as facial or fingerprint authentication.
 But ultimately, they warn that smartphone makers must find new ways to lock down data that can be retrieved from sensors.

 "Limiting the maximum operating frequency of the sensors can reduce the attack feasibility," researchers write in their paper.
 "Alternatively, disabling sensors while sensitive operations like PIN entry can also prevent such attacks.
-However, these are just temporary fixes, and sensors access in smartphones must be rethought, in general."
+However, these are just temporary fixes, and smartphone sensor access must be rethought, in general."